-Ad Laudem Dei is an award in recognition of Alumnae/i of distinguished achievement.
-The award is given to individuals whose business or professional lives are of national significance and illustrate that service is not only an activity but also an approach to the responsibilities of the work.
+The Ad Laudem Dei award recognizes alumnae/i of achievement and is presented to individuals whose business or professional lives are of national significance and illustrate that service is not only an activity, but also an approach to the responsibilities of the work.

 Awards are presented for extraordinary achievement in one of three areas: